Trump Just Made Iran A Wildcard | OilPrice.com

 The UN reports are a possible stumble block for Trump to push his ideas forward in Congress.
 At the same time, most of the Democrats in Congress fear that the current course will heighten economic tensions with Europe.

 American companies are also eager to block Trump’s current geopolitical course.
 Companies such as Boeing are vying for multibillion contracts with Iran.
 Boeing’s $3 billion commercial aircraft deal is now under severe threat.
 Even within the Washington administration, support for Trump’s Iran strategy is split.
-It’s known that Secretary of State Jim Mattis isn’t fully supportive of the move to undermine the agreement.
+It’s known that Secretary of State Rex Tillerson isn’t fully supportive of the move to undermine the agreement.
 However, Trump and his hardliners aren’t willing to budge, seeking an implementation of a new sanctions regime that could block not only Iran’s military capabilities but also its economic sectors.

 Defense analysts are concerned about Iran’s growing ballistic missile capabilities, which undoubtedly should have been included in the JCPOA agreement.
 At the same time, Iran’s IRGC military power has increased, threatening not only stability in Iraq, but also actively fighting for Syria’s president Bashir Assad.
 For Iran’s Arab neighbors, its growing military capabilities and expanding network of proxy militias and friends (Turkey, Qatar) are a threat not to be taken lightly.